• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Peanut butter and jelly oatmeal is a delicious way to have pb&j for breakfast!
-It's packed with healthy fiber and protein and topped with fresh berries!
-Kids and adults will both love this pb&j oatmeal recipe!
+Peanut butter and jelly oatmeal is a delicious way to have pb&j for breakfast.
+It's got peanut butter and jam and topped with fresh berries.
+Kids and adults will both love this pb&j oatmeal recipe.

 peanut butter and jelly oatmeal with raspberries on top